Probabilistic Predictability of Stochastic Dynamical Systems: Approximation and Convergence Analysis

-This lemma provides a coarse way to bound the prediction performance by discrete approximations.
-It helps to guarantee the existence of a special partition $\Sigma^\star (K)$ to transform the prediction performance to discrete approximation without any error, as the following theorem shows.
+\end{lemma} \begin{pf} Please see Appendix \ref{app:lem:ineq}. \end{pf} This lemma provides a coarse way to bound the $\epsilon$-logarithm score by $\Sigma^\ell$-logarithm score.
+It helps to guarantee the existence of a special partition $\Sigma^\star$ that transforms the evaluation of $\epsilon$-logarithm score to evaluating $\Sigma^\star$-logarithm score.